JudahGabriel/RavenDB.DependencyInjection/README.md

 }
 ```
 Now you're cooking!
 Your controllers and services can now have IDocumentStore, IAsyncDocumentSession, or IDocumentSession injected into them. 😎

+View the [Sample project](https://github.com/JudahGabriel/RavenDB.DependencyInjection/tree/master/Sample) to see it all in action.